 6. Use A Wet-Vac To Remove Water From The Lines

-7. Replace Drain Plug On Pumps
+8. Replace Drain Plug On Pumps

-8. Add Hot Tub Antifreeze
+9. Add Hot Tub Antifreeze

 10. Close The Hot Tub Cover

-Close cover to hot tub, and start counting down the days until you can re-open it!
+Winterizing your hot tub may sound like a daunting process, but with these 10 easy steps, you'll have it done in no time.
 If you have any further questions, the experts at Leslie's are always on hand to answer them.
-Find your nearest Leslie's location today, or call our service department to schedule an appointment with a qualified technician.
+Find your nearest Leslie's location online, or call our service department to schedule an appointment with a qualified technician.